Mamma Mia! (musical): Background

-Mamma Mia! is based on the songs of ABBA, a Swedish pop/dance group active from 1972 to 1982 and one of the most popular international pop groups of all time, topping the charts again and again in Europe, North and South America and Australia.
+Mamma Mia! is based on the songs of ABBA, a Swedish pop/dance group active from 1972 to 1982 and one of the most popular international pop groups of all time, repeatedly topping the charts in Europe, North and South America and Australia.
 Following the premiere of the musical in London in 1999, ABBA Gold topped the charts in the United Kingdom again.
-This musical was the brainchild of producer Judy Craymer.
-She met songwriters Björn Ulvaeus and Benny Andersson in 1983 when they were working with Tim Rice on Chess.
+Producer Judy Craymer met songwriters Björn Ulvaeus and Benny Andersson in 1983 when they were working with Tim Rice on Chess.
 It was the song "The Winner Takes It All" that suggested to her the theatrical potential of their pop songs.
-The songwriters were not enthusiastic, but they were not completely opposed to the idea.
+Though unenthusiastic, the duo were not completely opposed to the idea.

 In 1997, Craymer commissioned Catherine Johnson to write the book for the musical.
 In 1998, Phyllida Lloyd became the director for the show.

-Various reviewers have noted a similarity in the plot between Mamma Mia and the 1968 film Buona Sera, Mrs. Campbell, previously adapted as the 1979 musical Carmelina, which is also about a woman who does not know which of three men is the father of her daughter, now a young woman.
-Some have even claimed that Mamma Mia is officially based on the 1968 film.
-Critic John Simon speculated that Mamma Mia is set in Greece and not Italy (which might have fit in better with the musical's title) in order to make the connection to the film less obvious.
+Various reviewers have noted a similarity in the plot between Mamma Mia! and the 1968 film Buona Sera, Mrs. Campbell, previously adapted as the 1979 musical Carmelina, which is about a woman who does not know which of three men is her daughter's father.
+Critic John Simon speculated that Mamma Mia! is set in Greece and not Italy (which might have fit in better with the musical's title) to make the connection to the film less obvious.
 However, Johnson has denied being inspired by Buona Sera, Mrs. Campbell.

 Productions

 Original West End production

-The musical opened in the West End at the Prince Edward Theatre on April 6, 1999, and transferred to the Prince of Wales Theatre on June 9, 2004, where it played until September 2012, when it moved to the Novello Theatre.
+The musical opened in the West End at the Prince Edward Theatre on 6 April 1999, and transferred to the Prince of Wales Theatre on 9 June 2004, where it played until it moved to the Novello Theatre on 6 September 2012.
 Directed by Phyllida Lloyd with choreography by Anthony Van Laast, the original cast featured Siobhan McCarthy, Lisa Stokke, and Hilton McRae.

 The show closed in March 2020 due to the COVID-19 pandemic in the United Kingdom, and reopened at the Novello Theatre on 25 August 2021.
+On 17 July 2024, Mamma Mia! celebrated its 10,000th performance in the West End.

-Original Broadway and U.S. productions
+Original North American productions

-Prior to the musical's Broadway engagement, it opened in Toronto at the Royal Alexandra Theatre in May 2000, where it played for five years.
-Its US debut was in San Francisco, California, at the Orpheum Theatre from November 17, 2000, to February 17, 2001, moving next to Los Angeles, California, at the Shubert Theatre from February 26 to May 12, 2001, and finally to Chicago, Illinois, at the Cadillac Palace Theatre from May 13 to August 12, 2001.
+The first North American production, opening in Toronto at the Royal Alexandra Theatre in May 2000, played for five years.
+The US debut followed in San Francisco, California, at the Orpheum Theatre from 17 November 2000, to 17 February 2001, moving next to Los Angeles, California, at the Shubert Theatre from 26 February to 12 May 2001, and finally to Chicago, Illinois, at the Cadillac Palace Theatre from 13 May to 12 August 2001.